gamblegear/leetcode-1/README.md

 Leetcode OJ URL: http://leetcode.com/onlinejudge

-Please send me emails if you have questions. :smile:
+Please send to zeiga.zhao@gmail.com if you found a bug.
+Thanks for your help. :smile: